What is an optician, and when should you see one?

 • Ensuring prescriptions are a match to eyeglasses, prescription sunglasses and contact lenses

-• Using special equipment to measure patients’ pupillary distance, vertex distance, eye size and temple length
+• Using special equipment to measure factors such as patients’ pupillary distance, vertex distance, eye size and temple length

 • Maintaining records of patient purchases and payments

-• Submitting vision insurance information for patients and advising them on what insurance will cover for eyewear
+• Submitting vision insurance information for patients and advising them on what their plan will cover for eyewear

 • Advising patients on eyewear features such as lens coatings and frame styles to fit their individual needs, preferences and personal style